Condensation on windows inside – let’s fix it!

 - The intensity of air circulation in the flat.

 - The quality of the glazing – cold windows.

 These are the reasons why windows in the kitchen have more condensation inside than windows in other rooms – high humidity, excessive moisture levels and heat create perfect conditions for condensation to appear on the windows.

-For example, during cooking or using a humidifier the humidity level rises sharply as more water vapour into the air and condensation forms.
+For example, during cooking or using a humidifier, the humidity level rises sharply as more water vapours into the air and condensation forms.

 The main causes of cures for condensation

-Most often windows have condensation on them because of faulty installation of window sill and linings, problems with ventilation, insufficient insulation, and low-quality double glazing itself.
+Most often, windows have condensation on them because of faulty installation of the window sill and linings, problems with ventilation, insufficient insulation, and low-quality double glazing itself.

 Do not exclude the possibility of a defect in the factory or a breach in the installation of the window construction.
 Let’s study each cause in detail.

 If condensation is forming outside the window, it can be a sign of high-quality double glazingMore details

 The problem with keeping warmth may be due to the insufficient thermal insulation properties of window double glazing.